BobGreenwade/Delusion-Loop-Interrupter/src/protocols/Protocols Overview.md

 <!-- Drafted collaboratively with Copilot and Bob Greenwade -->

-# 🛡️ Safeguard Protocols Overview
+# 🛡️ Safeguard Protocols Overview — Version 0.1.4

 This folder contains the ethical safeguard protocols for the Delusion Loop Interrupter (DLI).
 Each protocol responds to conversational risk, synthetic limits, or emotional escalation.
 Protocols are modular, explainable, and compatible with detection functions, mitigation layers, and persona engines.

-As of version 0.1.3, this module is considered **potentially deployable**—able, albeit perhaps a bit risky, to use.
+As of version 0.1.4, this module is considered **deployable for learning** — ready for supervised integration, editorial refinement, and ML-enhanced escalation logic.

 ---